 Even with the best will in the world, sometimes you may miss something during your testing.
 Customer feedback may illuminate the areas that you overlooked during your website design.

-Always keep your customer top of mind
+Always keep the customer experience top of mind when building your website

 Whenever you develop your website or add functionality, remember to put the customer first.